Anyone wishing to contact external members of the council should email the Working Secretary in the first instance (details below).

 Term of office: 01.08.2016 – 31.07.2020 (first term)

 John has been Director of The Open University in Ireland since October 2010, and has responsibility for the University in both Northern Ireland and the Republic of Ireland.
-John is currently acting as Interim Director in Wales while the recruitment process for a new Director there is completed.
-He was also acting Director in Scotland during 2015.
+He has also been acting Director in Scotland during 2015 and was Interim Director in Wales during 2018/19.

 Prior to joining the OU, John was Chief Executive of Colleges Northern Ireland, the membership organisation for Northern Ireland's further education colleges (January 2003 to September 2010).
 John was a Director of BDO Stoy Hayward Management Consultants from September 1997 to December 2002, leading its organisational development and human resource consulting division.
 Prior to that, he was Principal Officer for Research and Statistics at the Northern Ireland Council for the Curriculum, Examinations and Assessment (September 1990 to August 1997).
 He was Research Fellow with The Northern Ireland Council for Educational Research between September 1984 and August 1990).